-Students may purchase ice cream in the cafeteria during the last ten minutes of their lunch period on Wednesday and Friday.
+Ice cream will be sold in the lunchroom after lunch daily.
+The classroom teacher will inform parents as to the days that ice cream will be available for \$1.00.
 If a student owes cafeteria charges, s/he may not purchase ice cream on that day.
 Parents may consider purchasing ice cream for their child's class to celebrate their child's birthday.